brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 ## Twisted, mister

-During an [email exchange](/contact) with one of my readers not long after I [announced](/posts/2021/02/simplify-simplify/) the site's return to Hugo, he---a recent convert to Eleventy from other, more "opinionated" JS-based SSGs---remarked how much he was enjoying the relative ease of templating in Eleventy.
+During an [email exchange](/contact) with one of my readers not long after I [announced](/posts/2021/02/simplify-simplify/) the site's return to Hugo, he --- a recent convert to Eleventy from other, more "opinionated" JS-based SSGs --- remarked how much he was enjoying the relative ease of templating in Eleventy.
 Only minutes after finishing the Go shortcode we've covered herein, I replied:

 > As for templating: I just spent three hours whipping a Hugo shortcode into order so, yes, I do miss the simplicity of [templating] in Eleventy. &nbsp;.&nbsp;.&nbsp;.
 Anyway, there is kind of a twisted logic in how Go works, and maybe I’m just twisted enough to get it eventually.

 Although there's never been any mystery about whether I'm twisted, it remains to be seen how well I'll get Go-based templating in Hugo.

-However, I do like how this shortcode came out.[^twitscrn] I'll never be an expert in Hugo templates by any means; but, at least, `imgc.html` works, it's as DRY as I feel it needs to be, and I was sufficiently pleased---or maybe I should say, I was **not** sufficiently **embarrassed**---that I wrote this post about it.
+However, I do like how this shortcode came out.[^twitscrn] I'll never be an expert in Hugo templates by any means; but, at least, `imgc.html` works, it's as DRY as I feel it needs to be, and I was sufficiently pleased --- or maybe I should say, I was **not** sufficiently **embarrassed** --- that I wrote this post about it.

 Perhaps I'll get lucky and, twisted or not, won't find myself regretting that "not sufficiently embarrassed" part.